Using FEMA GO

 Go/No-Go Milestones

-A Go/No-Go milestone is a critical milestone in the project that if not completed on time may result in a cancellation of the subaward.
-Progress towards meeting the Go/No-Go milestones must be reported in the quarterly progress reports submitted to the recipient and FEMA.
-At these Go/No-Go milestones, FEMA will evaluate project performance, schedule adherence and contribution to FEMA’s program goals and objectives.
+A Go/No-Go milestone identifies any critical stage in the project where, if that task is not completed on time, the subaward may have to be cancelled.
+Progress toward meeting the Go/No-Go milestones must be reported in the quarterly progress reports submitted to the recipient and FEMA.
+At these Go/No-Go milestones, FEMA will evaluate the project’s performance, its adherence to the schedule, and its contribution to FEMA’s program goals and objectives.

 Showing Cost-Effectiveness

-Benefit-Cost Analysis (BCA) is a method that determines the future risk reduction benefits of a hazard mitigation project and compares those benefits to its costs.
+A benefit-cost analysis (BCA) is a way to determine the future risk reduction benefits of a hazard mitigation project and compare those benefits to its costs.
 The result is a benefit-cost ratio (BCR).
 Applicants and subapplicants must use FEMA-approved methodologies and tools—such as the BCA Toolkit—to demonstrate the cost-effectiveness of their projects.

-Mitigation Planning, Building Codes, Partnerships and management costs subapplications do not require a Benefit-Cost Analysis.
+Mitigation planning, building code, partnership, and management cost subapplications do not require a BCA.

 Requesting Approval of Management Costs

-In addition to proposed project costs, applicants and subapplicants can request management costs in their Application and subapplication totaling up to 15% of the total amount of the grant award.
-However, an applicant may include no more than 10% of its budget for management costs to administer and manage award and subaward activities; a subapplicant may include subapplicant management costs of up to 5% of the total cost of its Capability- and Capacity-Building (C&CB) activity or mitigation project subapplication to manage the proposed subaward activities.
+In addition to proposed project costs, applicants and subapplicants can request funds for management costs in their application and subapplication.
+These may total up to 15% of the total award.
+However, an applicant may include no more than 10% of its budget for management costs to administer and manage award and subaward activities; a subapplicant may include subapplicant management costs of up to 5% of the total cost of its capability- and capacity-building (C&CB) activity or mitigation project subapplication to manage the proposed subaward activities.

 Applicant requests for management costs must be submitted in a separate management costs subapplication in FEMA GO.
-Subapplicant management cost activities must be added to the Scope of Work section and identified as a line item in the Cost Estimate section of subapplications in FEMA GO.
+The subapplicant management costs (up to 5%) must be added to the subapplication’s total budget before the applicant management costs (up to 10%) are calculated.
+Subapplicant management cost activities must be added to the Scope of Work section.
+Identify them as a line item in the Cost Estimate section of subapplications in FEMA GO.
 FEMA will provide 100% federal funding for management costs.